samilkahraman/Secure-Chat-Program/README.md

 Mehmet Şamil Kahraman 141101050

 # How to run the code
-1- Run CertificateAuthority.java then click Startup button 2- Run ChatServer.java
+1- Run CertificateAuthority.java then click Startup button<br/>
+2- Run ChatServer.java<br/>
 3- Run ChatClient.java then enter a username and click Connect button

 # A list of all the usernames and passwords of the clients